oroinc/documentation/backend/bundles/commerce/WebsiteSearchBundle/search.rst

     /** @var Result $engine */
     $result = $query->getResult();

 As you can see, the interface is similar, but you are not aware about search engine and index type that is used.
-This information is resolved on the factory level, so you can override and decorate the service that represents the factory to customize search behaviour.
+This information is resolved on the factory level, so you can override and decorate the service that represents the factory to customize search behavior.

 .. note:: There is a hard limit of 1000 on quantity of results which search query can return.